-This is your chance to explore an industry, organization or specific position during a full or half-day experience.
-Job shadows will take place virtually during summer break.
+This is your chance to explore an industry, organization or specific position during a full or half-day experience, in-person or virtually.
+Job shadows will take place during summer break.

 In a job shadow, you will follow your host(s) through their daily activities and learn what it’s like to work in that field.
 You will work with your Job Shadow host to create a schedule that works for you.